 HOLOCAUST SURVIVOR BENEFIT ASSISTANCE

 JFCS has a long-standing commitment to care for the Holocaust Survivors residing in our community.
 Together with grants from the Conference on Jewish Material Claims Against Germany (Claims Conference), The New Jersey State Holocaust Survivor Assistance Program and private donors, the Senior Services Department provides assistance with restitution applications, ongoing social work and nursing case management, homemaker and personal care services, Kosher Catered Home Delivered Meals, transportation, and supportive counseling.
 The socialization of our Survivors is enhanced through our monthly Café Europa luncheon, which offers a kosher lunch and often hosts musical entertainment or holiday programming.
 For an updated list of eligibility programs for Holocaust Survivors, please visit here: www.claimscon.org Tell Me More

 VETERANS ASSISTANCE PROGRAM

 Veteran clients have difficulty arranging their appointments, getting transportation to treatments, and identifying the benefits to which they are entitled.
 To help meet the challenges and needs of our veteran population in Southern New Jersey, JFCS created the Veterans Assistance Program, which is designed to help veterans receive the care and consideration they deserve.
 Tell Me More

-For many, going to the doctor can be difficult.
-Especially when trying to remember or understand all the information the doctor imparts – in complex medical terms – and being able to follow those instructions.
-JFCS offers a remedy to this very dilemma: the Patient Partners Program.
-The program will pair trained volunteers with clients to accompany the patient to his or her doctor appointments.
+For many older adults, going to the doctor can be difficult, especially when trying to remember or understand all the information the doctor imparts, and then being able to follow those instructions.
+JFCS offers a remedy to this very dilemma: the Patient Partners Program, which pairs trained volunteers to accompany clients to accompany their medical appointments.
 Tell Me More